We are a Ukrainian company. We stand with our colleagues, friends, family, and with all people of Ukraine. Our message

 Table of content

-If you are already suspended from LinkedIn, move to the next 2-4 sections to understand what to do.
-Then reread the piece from the beginning to consider the situation with LinkedIn bans and prevent it in the future.
+If you have already been suspended from LinkedIn, move to the next 5-10 article sections to understand what to do.
+Then re-read the piece from the beginning to consider the situation with LinkedIn bans and prevent it in the future.

-Then, once it seems you’ve learned LinkedIn prescribed and unspoken rules, they are updated as well as its algorithms, and your tactics are again at risk of LinkedIn jail.
+Then, once it seems you’ve learned LinkedIn's prescribed and unspoken rules, they are updated as well as its algorithms, and your tactics are again at risk of LinkedIn jail even with premium plans.

-With regard to all the unpredictability, you are still can decrease your chances of getting banned.
+Concerning all the unpredictability, you still can decrease your chances of getting banned.

 Read on to understand how to prospect and use automation on LinkedIn without the risk of interrupting your work or losing your account altogether.